 How To Plan Inquiry Lessons Your Students Will Love

 Do you struggle with teaching inquiry to your students?
 Are you unsure of how to get started?
 Do you want your Grade 1 to 3 students make eye-popping projects quickly and easily?
-Begin teaching inquiry to your students with this FREE inquiry planning guide.
+Focus on these seven areas in your planning to create successful inquiry projects with your students.

 What is Inquiry?

 If kids can ask questions and know how to discover answers, they will be more successful in school.